Murder of Asunta Basterra: Research

-On 30 October, the programme Espejo Público (Public Mirror) on Spanish TV channel Antena 3 leaked the first recordings of Asunta's parents in pre-trial detention.
+On 30 October, El Mundo published as an exclusive report an alleged leak of the recordings of Asunta's parents in jail.
+This information was subsequently repeated by almost all the major media outlets in the country.
+The programme Espejo Público (Public Mirror) on Spanish TV channel Antena 3 leaked the first recordings of Asunta's parents in pre-trial detention.
 Actors reproduced the words of the detainees.
 Rosario: "You and your little games...
 Have you had time to get rid of that?"
 Alfonso: "Shut up, maybe they're listening to us".
 These phrases do not appear in the official police transcript nor are they heard in any other part of the conversations that were not transcribed, yet they were accepted and repeated for years, before and after the trial, by almost all the Spanish media, including public television."Probably the most serious episode in the whole matter of the conversations in the prison cells is how one television station quite literally invented some sentences; if they had been used in the trial they would have been exceedingly incriminating, although if the conversations had been used in trial it would immediately have become obvious that this part was an invention.

 The programme in question was broadcast in October 2013; they used actors to recreate the conversations and quite simply added the following dialogue on, wich [(sic)] does not appear in either the official transcription or in any other part of the conversations that they did not transcribe.
 Rosario and Alfonso supposedly said:

 R: You and your little games.
 Did you have time to get rid of that?
 A: Shut up, they might be listening to us.